 COVID-19 is the name of the respiratory illness caused by the 2019 coronavirus.
-The symptoms are fever, cough and shortness of breath.
+The symptoms are fever, cough, shortness of breath, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, diarrhea, and others.
 Anyone who is sick, or may be sick, with COVID-19 should call their health care provider first before going to the clinic or hospital.